Wright State Ohio National Guard Scholarship

 4) The Graduate School will send a copy of the memo electronically to the appropriate Education Officer at the ONG headquarters.
 This individual will verify the member’s status and send notice back to the Graduate School.

 Students will be notified of the scholarship award as soon as verification from the ONG central office is received.

 Scholarships can be renewed from year to year under the following conditions:

-- Students must be enrolled full-time (6 credit hours or more per semester, fall, spring, and/or summer)
+- Students must be enrolled full-time (6 graduate credit hours or more per semester, fall, spring, and/or summer)

 - Students must remain in Good Academic Standing and maintain adequate academic progress in their degree program, as determined by the faculty of the program.

 - Students must remain in good standing with the Ohio National Guard.

 Students who are members in good standing of the Ohio National Guard, who wish to pursue graduate education at Wright State University are eligible to apply to the Wright State ONG Graduate Scholarship program.
 This scholarship provides up to $6,000 of tuition scholarship per year ($2,000 per semester) for qualified personnel who are pursuing graduate certificates, master’s or doctoral degrees, or a Psy.D. at Wright State.

 Eligible students apply for the scholarship by completing the online scholarship application after they have applied and been admitted to their graduate program.

 Is there an application fee for the scholarship?